 Opened in 1919, The Grossinger Resort in Liberty, NY, grew from 100 acres to 1200 acres in the 1950s.
-In its heyday, it sported 2 Olympic-sized swimming pools, several cottages and hotels, 8 Tennis courts, a skating rink, a ski slope and lodge, an 18 hole golf course, and its own post office and airport.
+In its heyday, it sported 2 Olympic-sized swimming pools, several cottages and hotels, 8 Tennis courts, a skating rink, a ski slope and lodge, an 18-hole golf course, its own post office, and airport.

 2. Less Privacy, More Fantasy

 The Grossinger Resort had it all and, in its heyday, was one of the largest resorts in the Catskills.
 The indoor pool featured a beauty salon with a view to a kill.
-A large 5 foot by 4-foot plate glass window where you could watch swimmers dive by while getting your hair and nails done.
-Most of the resort buildings were demolished in 2018 after decades of abandonment and overgrowth.
+A large 5-foot by 4-foot plate glass window where you could watch swimmers dive by while getting your hair and nails done.
+After decades of abandonment and overgrowth, most of the resort buildings were demolished in 2018.

 3. Haunted Cereal